NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 Here, we assume, as a starting point, a modest sized live instance [AWS EC2 instance running Ubuntu 20.04 or better](ubuntu/images/hvm-ssd/ubuntu-focal-20.04-amd64-server-20201026).
 We started installations on a live T2-Micro, to be upsized later as use case performance demands)  properly secured for SSH and HTTPS internet access.
 Installation of the Archive system on such a running server simply assumes developer (SSH) command line terminal access.

+Note that AWS has several complementary options for (Flask) web application deployment, such as [Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-flask.html).
+The utility of deploying the KGE Archive within one of these frameworks could be revisited in the future.

 ### Docker Storage Considerations on the Cloud

 By default, the Docker image/volume cache (and other metadata) resides under **/var/lib/docker** which will end up being hosted on the root volume of a cloud image, which is generally of relatively modest size.
 To avoid "out of file storage" messages, which related to limits in inode and actual byte storage, it is advised that you remap the **/var/lib/docker** directory onto another larger (AWS EBS) storage volume (which should, of course, be configured to be automounted by _fstab_ configuration).
 Such a volume should generally be added to the cloud instance at startup but if necessary, added later (see [AWS EBS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) for further details).